holderbaum/resume/resume.md

 \vspace{2em}

+### Coaching / Consulting for building Connected Heaters (2018/2019)

+I joined the existing platform team in order to rebuild existing infrastructure in Azure with a focus on Infrastructure as Code and Continuous Integration.
+While maintaining stacks like Elastic Search and Kafka I also worked closely with other delivery teams to bring best practices into play (e.g. Pairing, Trunk Based Development, DevOps Mindset).

+Tags: **Coaching, DevOps, Security Advisory, Infrastructure as Code**

+\vspace{1em}

 ### Founding of the Think About!
 Conference in Cologne, Germany (2018)

 Together with two other people I bootrapped a startup (HRX Veranstaltungen